WayneTomas/SSP-SAM/README.md

 ![](https://black.readthedocs.io/en/stable/_static/license.svg)

 ## Updates
-- **20 June, 2025**: :boom::boom:  Our paper "SSP-SAM: SAM with Semantic-Spatial Prompt for Referring Image Segmentation" has been submitted to IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
+- **20 June, 2025**: :boom::boom:  Our paper "SSP-SAM: SAM with Semantic-Spatial Prompt for Referring Referring Segmentation" has been submitted to IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).

 This repository contains the **official implementation** and **checkpoints** of the following paper: